biolink/biolinkml/tests/test_biolink_model/output/markdown_image/index.md

        * [variant to phenotypic feature association➞subject](variant_to_phenotypic_feature_association_subject.md)
        * [variant to population association➞subject](variant_to_population_association_subject.md)
        * [variant to thing association➞subject](variant_to_thing_association_subject.md)
- * [deprecated element has exact replacement](deprecated_element_has_exact_replacement.md) - When an element is deprecated, it can be automatically replaced by this uri or curie
- * [deprecated element has possible replacement](deprecated_element_has_possible_replacement.md) - When an element is deprecated, it can be potentially replaced by this uri or curie
  * [has attribute](has_attribute.md) - connects any named thing to an attribute
  * [has attribute type](has_attribute_type.md) - connects an attribute to a class that describes it
  * [has numeric value](has_numeric_value.md) - connects a quantity value to a number